-As part of this commitment, the University will make good faith efforts to provide reasonable religious accommodations to faculty, staff and students who's sincerely held religious practices or beliefs conflict with a University policy, procedure, or other academic or employment requirement, unless such an accommodation would create an undue hardship.
+As part of this commitment, the University will make good faith efforts to provide reasonable religious accommodations to faculty, staff and students who's sincerely held religious practices or beliefs conflict with a University policy, procedure, or other academic requirement, unless such an accommodation would create an undue hardship.
+Note, not all requests can be accommodated when tied to program required attendance.